Older dogs have different needs from their younger versions. The best senior dog food will meet these needs.

 Wet food is good for dogs with teeth and gum issues, although developing dental problems will need to be monitored.

-Wet food does cost more, however, and open cans require refrigeration.
+But, wet food does cost more, and open cans require refrigeration.
 You can’t leave them out too long.
 Plus, wet food can be messy.

 You should decide whether wet food works for your pup, based on your senior dog’s needs.